 6.38 Gravesham is heavily constrained by Green Belt and therefore are having to look at Green Belt locations to accommodate the Borough's housing needs.
-The Site is sustainably located and is adjacent to existing built development (to the east and part of the northern boundary) and lies to the south of a draft residential allocation (ref: GBS-H for 180 dwellings).
-The proposed built development has an envelope that aligns with the depth of the adjacent Helen Allison School and does not seek to protrude or extend the settlement edge as a new finger of development.
-The Parameter Plan includes a landscaped buffer to the sites southern boundary and the retention, where possible, of existing soft landscape on this boundary.
+The Site is sustainably located and has existing built development on three sides.
+The proposed built development has an envelope that aligns with the adjacent development boundaries and does not seek to protrude or extend the settlement edge as a new finger of development.
+The Parameter Plan includes a significant landscaped buffer to the site's eastern boundary and the retention, where possible, of the existing hedgerow that extends south from the south west corner of Priestfield Shaw (the neighbouring property off Green Lane).
 This will ensure the impact of the proposed development on the adjoining Green Belt will be minimised.